 The information contained in this document, be it guidelines, recommendations, diagnostic algorithms or treatment regimens, is offered in the public interest.
-To the best of the knowledge of the writing team, the information contained in these recommendations is correct.
+To the best of the knowledge of the writing team, the information contained in these recommendations is correct at the time of publication.
 Implementation of any aspect of these guidelines remains the responsibility of the implementing agency in so far as public health liability resides, or the responsibility of the individual clinician in the case of diagnosis or treatment.